 The Netherlands has long embraced the power of collaboration and it’s not uncommon here to see citizens and companies working together in pursuit of change.
 The City of Amsterdam and surrounding municipalities also encourage public participation when launching new initiatives.

-Combine this with the Dutch people’s entrepreneurial spirit and ability to identify a good export product and it’s obvious why other countries are looking to the Netherlands for guidance, especially when it comes to sustainable housing solutions.
+Combine this with the Dutch people’s entrepreneurial spirit and ability to identify a good export product, and it’s obvious why other countries are looking to them for guidance, especially when it comes to sustainable housing solutions.